Killaloe Bridge: New bridge crossing

-Clare County Council and North Tipperary County Council have presented proposals for a new road to bypass Killaloe including a new Shannon bridge crossing, approximately 1 km south of the existing bridge.
-A mechanism for enforcing compulsory purchase order was confirmed in March 2013.
+In the early 21st century, Clare County Council and North Tipperary County Council presented proposals for a new road to bypass Killaloe, including a new Shannon bridge crossing, approximately 1 km south of the existing bridge.
+Amendments were made to the local area plans, and a mechanism for enforcing compulsory purchase order was confirmed in March 2013.

-By 2018 detailed design planning was underway, on works for the Killaloe bypass and proposed new bridge.
+By 2018, detailed design planning was underway on works for the Killaloe bypass and proposed new bridge.
 As of 2020, roadworks in Killaloe and Ballina were underway, with a proposed "target for the commencement of construction" on the bridge in "Spring 2022".
-A "sod turning" ceremony was held in late 2022, at which point the completion date was projected to some time in 2024.
+A "sod turning" ceremony was held in late 2022.
+The new bridge, named for Brian Boru, was officially open to traffic on 22 May 2025.